chinmaychinara91/EE569---Digital-Image-Processing-at-USC/README.md

 This contains all my assignments and projects done as a part of EE569 coursework taught by Prof. C.C.
 Jay Kuo

-The contents of each of the folders are as under:
+The gist of the contents in each of the folders are as under:

 **Homework-1:**
 =
-This
+Q1.
+Basic Image Manipulation
+    a.
+Mirroring, Resizing and Compositing
+        1. Dog Mirroring
+        2. Dog Resizing
+        3. Image Compositing

+    b.
+Color Space Transformation